What’s the best crosstab software for me?

 What type of software do I want?

-Before answering these four questions, the first thing to look at is the type of software you want.
-You may have a preference, but it is important to understand the differences in each type of software.
-The software used for crosstabs splits into two types – software that is driven by scripting and software that uses
+Before answering these four questions, the first thing to consider is the type of software you want.
+You may have a preference, but it is essential to understand the differences in each type of software.
+The software used for crosstabs splits into two broad categories – software mostly driven by scripting and software using a graphical user interface (GUI) and/or a menu-driven system.
+Some products fit into the ‘hybrid’ category, typically having a GUI/menu-driven interface but having some extended capability using a scripting language.

 What is scripted tabulation software?

-Scripted tabulation software means that tables are produced by entering some program code usually via an editor which must be specified using a syntax that the program can read or interpret.
-The program may have some menus to execute runs or to export data, but the tables are derived entirely or principally by a script.
-Such software requires users to understand the language to a sufficient level to produce the tables they need, but it will usually contain features to provide short cuts.
+Scripted tabulation software means tables are produced by entering code, usually via an editor, which must be specified using a syntax the program can read or interpret.
+The program may have some menus to execute runs or to export data, but the tables are derived entirely or principally from a script.
+Such software requires users to understand the language sufficiently to produce the tables they need, but it will usually contain features to provide shortcuts.
 Examples of scripted tabulation software are MRDCL, Quantum and Merlin.
 There are relatively few software packages of this type.

 What is GUI/menu-driven tabulation software?

-GUI/menu-drive software requires the user to make menu selections or an interface (usually a mouse) to specify tables.
-A keyboard would be used to enter text (such as question texts), but there are few or no ‘commands’ that can be entered which carry out functions.
-Such software usually requires much less training and, if well designed, should be intuitive for most tasks.
+GUI/menu-driven software requires the user to make menu selections or an interface to specify tables.
+A keyboard would be used to enter text (such as question texts), but there would be few or no ‘commands’ which carry out functions.
+Such software usually requires much less training and, if well-designed, should be intuitive for most tasks.
 Such systems may lack features and tend to be less complete in terms of features than scripted tabulation software.
-Repetitive or complex tasks are more likely to be laborious or impossible to achieve.
-Examples of GUI/menu-driven tabulation software are QPSMR, SurveySystem, mTab, Snap, Wincross and many many more.
+Repetitive or complex tasks are more likely to be laborious or impossible.
+Examples of GUI/menu-driven tabulation software are QPSMR, SurveySystem, mTab, Snap, Wincross, and many more.

 What is a hybrid tabulation software?

 Hybrid tabulation software usually has a GUI/menu-driven way of using the software that most users will probably use, but there will be some extended features so that a scripting language can be used.
 SPSS is a good example of this.
 Although it is, in my opinion, not a good tool for producing crosstabs, it does give access to a scripting language.
 Even Microsoft Excel can produce crosstabs and offers more power if Visual Basic for Applications (VBA) is used.
-These programs though tend to have limitations, although there may be faster ways of doing things using script, the functionality may be limited – in the case of Microsoft Excel, it is very limited compared to MRDCL or Quantum.
-QPSMR does have some access to extended facilities but their use is difficult and limited.
-Fortunately, QPSMR can drive out MRDCL script for users who want more power and functionality.
+These programs, though, tend to have limitations.
+Even though there may be faster ways of doing things using script, the functionality may be limited – in the case of Microsoft Excel, it is very limited compared to MRDCL and, indeed, most market research-oriented software products.
+QPSMR, a menu-driven system, does have some limited access to extended facilities.
+However, QPSMR can drive out MRDCL script for users who want more power and functionality.

 Which of the four key questions is most important?

-So, let’s get back to the four key questions cited at the beginning of this article.
-It’s unlikely that none of these questions are important to you.
-Which ones are important will depend on your goals.
+So, let’s return to the four key questions cited at the beginning of this article.
+It’s unlikely that none of these considerations are important to you.
+Which ones are most important will depend on your goals.
 Let’s look at each in turn.

-The volume of crosstabs you want to produce
+The volume and complexity of crosstabs you want to produce

-Some people producing crosstabs will want to produce large volumes of tables, which may be simple or complex; others may want to browse their data, producing, perhaps, one or two tables at a time, then drilling down to using filters to explore the data in more depth.
-Market research questionnaires tend to have many questions, which can mean a large volume of tables are required.
-Other data sets may have thousands or millions of records, but few questions or fields.
+Some people producing crosstabs will want to generate large volumes of tables, which may be simple or complex; others may wish to browse their data, create one or two tables at a time, and then drill down by using filters to explore the data more deeply.
+Market research questionnaires often have many questions, which can mean a large volume of tables is required.
+Some projects may have thousands or millions of records but few questions or fields.
 In the latter case, having an interactive tool to browse data will be of greater benefit.
-If you are producing a large volume of tables for many projects, a scripting tool is likely to reduce production costs.
+A scripting tool will likely reduce production costs if you produce large volumes of tables for many projects.
+Any runs producing over 50-100 tables may be considered large volumes.
+Similarly, scripting languages will usually serve you better when handling complex analysis, hierarchical data or tracking studies.

 The skills of the staff using the software

-Scripting languages and the script within hybrid systems need trained staff.
+Scripting languages and the scripts within hybrid systems need trained staff.
 Not only do such staff need to be trained, they need to be regular users spending a reasonable proportion of their time using the software.
-GUI/menu-driven systems are better for occasional users, less skilled staff and projects that are relatively straightforward.
+GUI/menu-driven systems are better for occasional users, less specialist staff and relatively straightforward projects.
 To become highly skilled and make the most benefit of advanced scripting languages like MRDCL will take some time to achieve.
-The results though can mean that projects such as tracking studies can be completed in a fraction of the time that a GUI/menu-driven system might achieve in most cases.
+However, it can mean that projects such as tracking studies can be completed in a fraction of the time that you would need to achieve using a GUI/menu-driven system.

-This sounds obvious, but it’s an easy mistake to make.
-The more advanced systems such as MRDCL will allow you to produce, within reason, any crosstab you might want.
-You could even build your own functions to calculate your own statistical test if you wished.
+This sounds obvious, but it’s easy to overlook detailed considerations.
+The more advanced systems, such as MRDCL, will allow you to produce, more or less, any crosstab you might want.
+You could even build your own functions to calculate your own type of analysis if you wish.
 However, the functionality of some of the menu-driven systems will vary from highly featured to poorly featured.
-It’s best to build a check list of all the things you might want, so that you can check the features are available in the software you are thinking of buying.
-If you need significance tests and the software can’t produce them, it is not the right tool!
-Here’s some examples of features you may want:
+It’s best to build a checklist of everything you might want so you can check the features are available in the software you are considering.
+It is not the right tool if you need significance tests and the software can’t produce them!
+To reflect the level of depth you have to consider, here are some examples of features you may want:

-- Statistical tests – mean, standard deviation, standard error etc.
+- Statistical tests – mean, standard deviation, standard error, median etc.

-- Two significance tests active on a table
+- Two levels of significance tests active on a table

-- Percentages vertically and/or horizontally with as decimal places as needed
+- Percentages vertically and/or horizontally with as many decimal places as needed

 - Availability of tables in Excel format

-- Ability to export data to Triple-S (see related article) and SPSS
+- Ability to export data to Triple-S and SPSS

 - As many banner points as you may need